 My daughter was hit by a driver who ran a red light.
 The other driver was ticketed.
 His insurance company denied our claim without even having a copy of police report.
 They have also been very difficult to contact.
 I read that Texas doesn’t allow bad faith lawsuits unless it is between the...
 Read more »

 I filed a protective order against my husband almost 2 months ago.
 Every time I call the courthouse to check on the status "the lady" never returns my call.
-My last conversation with "the lady" 3 weeks, she stated she triage the PO and she's the only one, so it may take some time.
-I need to know my...
+My last conversation with "the lady" 3 weeks, she stated she triage the PO and she's the only one, so it may take...
 Read more »

 Sec.
 84.001.
 TIME SET FOR HEARING. (a) On the filing of an application for a protective order, the court shall set a date and time for the hearing unless a later date is requested by the applicant.
 Except as provided by Section 84.002, the court may not set a...Read more »